MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-cachepress/readme.txt

 Requires at least: 4.7
 Requires PHP: 7.0
 Tested up to: 6.3
-Stable tag: 7.4.2
+Stable tag: 7.4.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 == Description ==

-**The award-winning Speed Optimizer plugin is a free WordPress performance-boosting solution to improve user experience, increase conversion rates and drive more traffic.** Achieve better SEO rankings, improve Core Web Vitals, and your Google Page Speed Insights.
+**The award-winning Speed Optimizer plugin is a free WordPress performance-boosting solution to improve user experience, increase conversion rates and drive more traffic.
+Achieve better SEO rankings, improve Core Web Vitals, and your Google Page Speed Insights.**

-Developed by the WordPress speed experts at [SiteGround](https://www.siteground.com/wordpress-plugins/siteground-security), our free plugin is actively used and trusted by more than 2 million website owners.
+Developed by the WordPress speed experts at [SiteGround](https://www.siteground.com/wordpress-plugins/siteground-optimizer), our free plugin is actively used and trusted by more than 2 million website owners.
 It’s specially designed to be easy to use, allowing users of all skill levels to make complex speed optimizations in a few clicks.

 Install our plugin now to dramatically improve your WordPress performance on any hosting platform:

-Essential Speed-boosting Features:
+= Essential Speed-boosting Features: =

 * **Powerful Caching**  for up to 20% website loading speed increase
 * **Frontend Optimizations** to reduce wait time due to the number of scripts and characters in your code